 8. Process for Making Person-Centered Service Plan Subject to the Approval of the Medicaid Agency.
 (Describe the process by which the person-centered service plan is made subject to the approval of the Medicaid agency):

-The POC is developed and implemented by the SMA HCC or designated representative using a person-centered process.
-The HCC or designated representative contacts all service providers to arrange for the agreed upon services.
+The POC is developed and implemented by the SMA HCC using a person-centered process.
+The HCC contacts all service providers to arrange for the agreed upon services.